-These release notes provide a summary of all New Features, Resolved Issues, and Known Issues in this version of the Product Advertising API.
-For changes made in previous Product Advertising API versions, go to http://aws.amazon.com/resources.
+These release notes provide a summary of all New Features, Resolved Issues, and Known Issues in this version of the Amazon Associates Web Service .
+For changes made in previous Amazon Associates Web Service versions, go to http://aws.amazon.com/resources.

-The following list describes the new features found in this release.
+The following table describes the new features found in this release.

-The following table describes irregular behavior seen in this release of the Product Advertising API.
+The following table describes irregular behavior seen in this release of Amazon Associates Web Service.

 |When using the KindleStore search index, the BrowsenodeId parameter has no effect.||In an ItemSearch request that uses a KindleStore search index, the BrowsenodeId parameter has no effect.||Avoid using the BrowsenodeId parameter in ItemSearch requests when using the KindleStore search index.|